Branding

 Definition

-A brand logo (or logotype) is an iconic symbol designed to represent a product or service.
+A motion logo (logotype) is an identifying mark designed to represent a product, service, or organisation through movement.

 Included

-• Brand and Company logos that include motion and animation
+• Brand or company logos that incorporate motion or animation

 Files to prepare